HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 #### Visualizing light curves of potential bursts with hardness information

+We can also plot some of the light curves, with potential burst times highlighted, and include the interpolated hardness of the emission at burst time, to place the hardness information in context.

+A subset of light curves is selected, chosen to show some interesting features and highlight the performance of the peak-finding algorithm.

+As the light curves will be plotted on separate figures, but we want a consistent hardness color scale throughout, we set up a matplotlib color mapper that will take a hardness ratio value and return a color.
+It is normalized using the minimum and maximum burst hardness ratios of all the selected light curves.

 ```{code-cell} python
 burst_sel_mask = wt_agg_lc_demo_burst_res["time_chunk_id"] > 45
 subset_wt_agg_lc_demo_burst_res = wt_agg_lc_demo_burst_res[burst_sel_mask]